A dual single ended opamp microphone circuit

 Designed for use with a 5 pin XLR to give dual outputs for dual diaphragm capsules.
 But can be easily used as a single headamp by only populating one side of the board (like in the photo).

 This circuit is a super simple single opamp mic headamp.
-It is really nothing but a single opamp - all the other components are just providing power to the opamp correctly, impedance balancing the output and so on.
+It is really nothing but a single opamp - all the other components are just providing power to the opamp correctly, and impedance balancing the output and making connections.

-The input terminal is not shown on the schematic, but it is pin 3 of the opamp where it joins the 1G resistor.
+The input terminal is not shown on this schematic (sorry), but it is pin 3 of the opamp where it joins the 1G resistor.
 The other side of the capsule should go to the polarisation voltage supply (for true condenser capsules) or to ground, (for electret capsules).
 This circuit is not intended for electret capsules with an internal fet.

 I have used an OPA1641 (soldered to a DIP8 adapter as you can see) this is a very good sounding low noise modern opamp with relatively low current requirements (1.8ma).
 The board is made with a DIP8 socket - so you can use any single fet input opamp - but if you use one with higher current requirements you may need to lower the values of R3 and R4.
 You'll also want an opamp with very low noise.

 Z1 is a 15v zener - this gives loads of headroom, probably more than needed.
 The voltage at the opamp positive power pin is 13.7V, so the opamp is running on +/- 6.8v.